 AG133 PRINCIPLES OF CROP AND ANIMAL SCIENCE PRODUCTION II (4).
 A systems approach to animal and crop production.
 Focuses on activities which occur in the production cycle during the spring of the year.
 Topics include forage establishment, 99 corn and soybean selection and establishment, weed control, lambing, and livestock selection and evaluation.
 Emphasis is given to appropriate stewardship and sustainability of crop, animal, and natural resources.
 Laboratory

-AG136 COMPUTER APPLICATIONS IN AGRICULTURE (4).
+AG138 COMPUTER APPLICATIONS IN AGRICULTURE I (2).
 Introduces the student interested in agriculture to a variety of computer technologies which will assist in a successful career in agriculture.
-Word processing and spreadsheet skills are developed as a basic core for the management of information necessary to make production decisions.
-Web page development and use of integrated farm management software are included as specific skills needed to run an agricultural business.
+An emphasis in Microsoft Office application will be integrated as it pertains to running an agricultural business.

 AG201G WORLD FOOD (4).
 Analysis of problems involved in the production of world needs for food and fiber.
 Emphasis is on agricultural education, production, marketing, soils, climate, sociology, human nutrition, and the future of major types of food used by humans.
 There are practical exercises in cross-cultural negotiation techniques, international trade, and import-export of agricultural goods.
 This course has a writing component which requires a least two papers and weekly writings.